JamiLu/RME/README.md

   - getTitle() **Returns document title string**
   - setTitle(string) **Sets document title string**
   - and other methods that searches elements from the html document tree, _but does not return an Elem instance_
+* Messages
+  - locale() **Function returns current locale of the Messages.**
+  - lang(locale) **Lang function is used to change or set the current locale to be the given locale.
+After calling this method the Messages.load function will be automatically invoked.**
+  - message(message, ...params) **Message function is used to retrieve translated messages.
+The function also supports message parameters that can be given as a comma separeted list.**
+  - load(loader) **Load function is used to load new messages or change already loaded messages.
+The one of the parameters is the changed locale and the other is setMessages(messagesArrayOrObject) function that is used to change the translated messages.
+The loader function is called automatically when language is changed by calling the Messages.lang() function.**
 * Router
   - navigate(url) **Navigates to the url, updates url on the browser and renders route element if found.**
   - root(elem) **Set a root route element to the Router**